anawebdev/portfolio/README.md

 -   performance: by using browser cache
 -   performance: by minifying files
+-   cross browser compatibility: fixing properties for Safari in the education section
--   cross browser compatibility: by adding a deparate stylesheet for IE and Safari
+-   cross browser compatibility: by adding a separate stylesheet for IE and Safari
 -   IE does not display properly the "Projects" section/animations
 -   Safari does not display path animations correctly and the canvas particle network library
 -   appearance: changing the order in which columns display after reaching their breakpoints might improve UX on mobile